 Loading.

-The 58-check audit a senior consultant would run on day one — Foundation, Data Accuracy, Measurement, Privacy & Security, Optimization.
-Delivered in 60 seconds instead of two weeks.
+The 61-check audit a senior consultant would run on day one — Foundation, Data Accuracy, Measurement, Privacy & Security, Optimization.
+Run on demand, then re-checked every night so it never goes stale.

 A proper GA4 audit is the part of every analytics engagement nobody does often enough.
 The reason is simple: it's unglamorous, time-intensive, and the ROI is invisible until something breaks.
 A senior consultant charges 10–20 hours against it.
 An in-house analyst puts it off for the quarter you need to run it in.
 Meanwhile the configuration rots — a tag update here, a CMS migration there, a new marketing hire adding conversion goals without a naming convention.
 Six months in, your GA4 property is carrying silent data quality debt that's compounding into every report.
-The audit surfaces all of it in 60 seconds.
+The audit surfaces all of it on the first run, then keeps watching every night so the next regression doesn't go six months without anyone noticing.

 GA4-FND-01Data streams exist and are activeGA4-ACC-03Internal traffic filter configuredGA4-MSR-01Enhanced measurement enabledGA4-PRV-01PII in URL parameters scanGA4-OPT-04Attribution modelStaff traffic from the office network and developer machines is polluting the same property as real visitor data.
 Expect 3–8% upward drift on sessions and downward drift on conversion rate.
 Bounce rate and session duration metrics are skewed on any page the team visits regularly.